 What is Social Security Disability substantial gainful activity?

 In order to qualify for SSD or SSI, you must not be able to complete any work for a minimum of 1 year, except for a very menial or insignificant amount.
-The SSA uses the term "substantial gainful activity" to determine how much work is too much.
-In 2015, substantial gainful activity was defined as earning $1,090 or more a month from working, or $1,820 a month for a blind person.
+The SSA uses the term “substantial gainful activity” (SGA) to determine how much work is too much.
+In 2020, substantial gainful activity was defined as an SSI or SSDI applicant that was not blind and earning $1,260 or more a month from working or, $2,110 a month for a blind SSDI applicant.
+NOTE – SSI applicants that are blind have no SGA limits.

 What about Social Security Disability for veterans?